 Serving and storage

-Why not spoil yourself with a triple chocolate treat and enjoy a sweet potato chocolate muffin with some dairy-free hot chocolate?
+Why not spoil yourself with a triple chocolate treat and enjoy a healthy sweet potato chocolate muffin with some dairy-free hot chocolate?

 You could even enjoy gluten free naturally sweetened muffins for breakfast!